evert/evert.github.com/resume.md

 telcos, financial services and national broadcasters.

 I'm especially interested in API design, implementing better engineering practices, scalability problems and application architecture.
+In the past I've had a strong focus on PHP, but I'm very open to other technology stacks as well.

 I'm currently looking for projects!
 In particular:

 * Short and long term projects.
-* Hourly or project basis.
+* Can work hourly or on project-basis.
 * I can work on-site in Toronto, remotely anywhere and I would also be thrilled to fly to you for a week or two to kick off a new project.

 I am specifically _not_ looking for full or part-time employment.

 Links
 -----